Is Georgia an At-Fault State When It Comes to a Car Accident?

 Once your Buford car accident lawyer submits this information, the insurance adjuster will review it thoroughly.
 When they have completed their investigation, they will either approve or deny your claim.

-If the other driver caused the crash, they should be held liable for your medical bills.
+If the other driver caused the crash, the at-fault driver’s insurance company should be held liable for your medical bills.
 They should also have to pay to get your car fixed.

 If your car was destroyed as a result of the accident, you will be entitled to the fair market value of your vehicle.
 The value will be determined at the time of the crash.
 You are not entitled to receive the replacement value of your car.

-Even if you insist the defendant caused the crash, that doesn’t mean the insurance carrier will pay your claim.
+Even if you insist the defendant caused the crash, that doesn’t mean the insurance carrier will pay your insurance claim.
+Dealing with the at-fault driver’s insurance company can be challenging, especially if they deny your claim.
 They may deny your claim for a variety of reasons.
 Some of these include:

 • The insurance adjuster believes you caused the crash – not the insured